mohamed-chs/chatgpt-history-export-to-md/README.md

-# Your entire ChatGPT data in beautiful Markdown 📜
+# Convoviz 📊: Visualize your entire ChatGPT data !

 Convert your ChatGPT history into well-formatted Markdown files.
 Additionally, visualize your data with word clouds 🔡☁️, view your prompt history graphs 📈, and access all your custom instructions 🤖 in a single location.